A Fish in the Bathtub

 A Fish in the Bathtub is a 1999 comedy film directed by Joan Micklin Silver.
 It stars real life couple Jerry Stiller and Anne Meara.

-Plot

 Jerry Stiller and Anne Meara play Sam and Molly, a married husband and wife whose marriage has been stretched to the brink after 40 years of incessant bickering over the smallest of things, not the least of which is Sam's inexplicable decision to keep a fish in the bathtub.
 This, along with a daily harangue from the cantankerous Sam, forces Molly to finally pack a bag and go to son Joel's home, which sets the stage for the family to fight through this bump in the road and get life back on track.